for-sale-digital/gulp-template/README.md

 # Gulp Template

-Use this template to adopt new gulp based projects.
-This grunt template was mainly built to compile JS and SCSS assets.
+This [gulp](https://gulpjs.com/) based template was mainly built to lint and compile JavaScript and CSS assets.

+Use this template to adopt new asset projects.

 **Table of Contents**